olleolleolle/http_stub/README.md

 #### Stub via HTTP requests ####

-POST to /stub with the following JSON payload:
+To configure a stub, POST to /stubs with the following JSON payload:

 ```javascript
     {